Symptoms of a Panic Attack

 The most important and fundamental rule during a panic attack:

-How to truly recover?
+How to truly heal?

 - The A52 Breath Method: A Narrative Review of Breathwork for Mental Health and Stress Resilience.
 PubMed